 Pitching a tent at these sites includes access to water and electric hook-ups (as well as sewer for those in RVs and campers), plus a picnic table and pedestal grill.
 For those wanting something a little more natural, check out the park’s 11 new primitive sites that come with campfire rings, grill tops and picnic tables.
 Affording visitors a little more privacy, these sites are hidden among the trees along a creek.
 Campers at these sites do have access to the bathhouses, playgrounds and laundry facilities.

-However, if you want a truly rustic camping vacation, check out the new Outpost Campsites along the Hugh S. Branyon Backcountry Trail.
+However, if you want a truly rustic Gulf Shores camping vacation, check out the Outpost Campsites along the Hugh S. Branyon Backcountry Trail.
 Located 1.5 miles in from the Cotton Bayou Trailhead, these three sites – known as The Alamo, Bonanza and The Duke – feature four cots in pitched tents on a wooden platform.
-There’s even a canvas covered “porch” for each tent where guests can relax out of the hot sun.
+There’s even a canvas covered “porch” for each tent where guests can relax out of the sun.